-It has not even been a year since you knocked people's socks off with your talk about research at Therapeutic Consulting Association's (TCA) first meeting.
-I wanted to circle back with you after my interview with Katie Massey about what the differences in types of research.
-I wanted to chat with you about some of the specific independent research that is happening
+It has not even been a year since you knocked people’s socks off with your talk about research at Therapeutic Consulting Association’s (TCA) first meeting.
+I wanted to circle back with you after my interview with Katie Massey about the different types of research.
+I wanted to chat with you about some of the specific independent research that is happening in treatment programs around the country.

 Is there a standard of efficacy research required of the field’s Members?
 I know that the wilderness programs’ OBHC requires basic outcomes study.